 Note: Bunker Hill Community College does not offer assistance in helping you apply for your Dental Assisting license.
 The dental assisting course does not automatically qualify you for a Dental Assisting license in Massachusetts.

 Hybrid Dental Assisting Program w/Clinical Externship (NWCA Exam Included) NON-900E

-Online Course: The Dental Assisting program familiarizes students with all areas of pre-clinical dental assisting and provides training in the professional skills required to function as an assistant in the dental practice.
+Online Course: The Dental Assisting program familiarizes students with all areas of pre-clinical dental assisting and provides training in the professional skill required to function as an assistant in the dental practice.
 This hybrid course allows you to take the "classroom" portion remotely via pre-recorded sessions.
 You will have access to online course support, if needed.